The Best Ivy League Schools For Engineering

 All of these options lead Cornell to have one of the world’s broadest engineering curricula.
 First-year students all begin with general engineering studies in their first year before choosing their major for their second year.

 The school also offers Cornell Engineering Project Teams, providing a unique learning experience focused on collaboration.
 Undergraduate students independently lead and run these teams to solve complex world problems and gain the necessary experience to make their marks in the engineering world.
-The school currently supports 31 projects teams, the largest national program of its kind.
+The school currently supports 31 project teams, the largest national program of its kind.

 Along with all these excellent offerings and opportunities, Cornell also:

-• It is the first engineering college “of its size and stature to have reached gender parity among students”
+• It is the first engineering college “of its size and stature to have reached gender parity among students.”

 • Every faculty member in the college teaches and advises students